nrinaudo/nrinaudo.github.com/source/_posts/2013-04-09-using-gpath-with-xmlslurper.markdown

 }
 ```

 Pay attention to the way the element's name is retrieved: it's `it.name()`, not `it.name`.
 A method, not a property.
-And yes, I know you feel vaguely insulted by what seems like such a stupid choice, but there's a very good reason for it: properties describe children of the current node, so `it.name` would referrer to a `name` child element rather than the element's name.
+And yes, I know you feel vaguely insulted by what seems like such a stupid decision, but there's a very good reason for it: properties describe children of the current node, so `it.name` would referrer to a `name` child element rather than the element's name.

 Honestly, if past me had told me that this morning, I'd have saved a good half hour this afternoon.